hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 .NET Core is a cross-platform version of .NET for building websites, services, and console apps.

-1. To open the .NET Core download page, open a new browser tab and type: [.NET Download]
+1. To open the .NET Core download page, open a new browser tab, and then navigate to the following page:

     ```
     https://dotnet.microsoft.com/download